ranyaataya/enph353-team-grimm/README.md

 <br><br>

 ### Notes:
-All python scripts used in the final iteration of the project can be found in enph353-team-grimm/convolutionNN_2_ws/src/convolution_net/scripts/
+All python scripts used in the final iteration of the project can be found in this GitHub repository in the following path:
+<br>enph353-team-grimm/convolutionNN_2_ws/src/convolution_net/scripts/